MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

-## Position of objects

-There are different ways of holding an object.
-Some objects, when when picked up, are designed to be held away from the body and high enough to be in your field of view (for example, the Wineglass or Trophy).

-< TBD image>

-Other objects are designed to be hold closer to the body and *not* in your field of view (for example, the Wrench).

-< TBD image>

 NOTES:

 Brandon said Equippables well be moving to an Assets/Equippables folder sometime soon.

 For 3P developers (from David Wilson): when they go into Play mode they get no avatars spawned.
 They can't see what's going on with the interaction with the Equippable.
 They're 100% when trying to set up an object.
-They can only get to a result after they save, publish, and then create an enter an event.
+They can only get to a result after they save, publish, and then create and enter an event.
 At that point they can't edit anything live.
 7:52

 Wineglass raise: the Animator is on the avatar.
 There are signals from the Interactable to the avatar via the Mesh Interactable Body component.
 With the Wineglass:
 Body type is Equippable (the object will be attached to the hand of the avatar.)
 The dev can change the activation type via "Activate Target Poses."
 It's currently set to Toggle.
 Other choices: None and Single.
 Dev can change the object type to "Throwable."

-Wand, under the hood: it has an onHold() event. (?)
-It changes its state when it goes from not being held to being held.
-When it's activated, it's a "single instance" activation.
-It plays the VFX and audio and changes the avatar pose.

 To change the state, the avatar can click the screen anywhere except on the Equippable they're holding.

 There can be more than one pose that's incorporated into a transition.
-For example, with the Wand, it's not just a linear transition from A to B; there can be a wrist flick and the durtation of that transition can be adjusted in the Animation Curve.
+For example, with the Wand, it's not just a linear transition from A to B; there can be a wrist flick and the duration of that transition can be adjusted in the Animation Curve.

 ![______](../../../media/enhance-your-environment/equips-in-detail/007-animation-curve.png)